paulprzybylowski/gym-jitsu/README.md

 # YelpCamp

-Dynamic, multi-page website with server-side rendering and data persistence using MongoDB
+Dynamic multi-page website with server-side rendering and data persistence using MongoDB